leopold1881/Build-My-Own-AngularJS/README.md

 # Build-My-Own-AngularJS

-The current repository contains the implementation of the AngularJS features listed below right now. http://teropa.info/build-your-own-angular
+This application is built based on the book, "Build Your Own Angular".
+The current repository contains the implementation of the AngularJS features listed below right now and more features will be added.

+http://teropa.info/build-your-own-angular

 ## Part 1: Scopes